 Graduate programs may permit non-matriculated and visiting students to enroll in graduate courses on a case-by-case basis.
 In the event that a graduate course reaches its enrollment maximum, matriculated students are given preference over non-matriculated students.

 Transfer Credit Policy

 Students entering the program may transfer up to 6 credits of coursework.
 The transferred coursework, however, must be equivalent to courses listed in the curriculum and must have been completed within five years of the date of enrollment in the program (the first day of classes of a student’s first academic year).
+In order for course work to be considered for transfer students must submit a course description, course syllabus if available, and transcript indicating the student’s achieved grade for the course.
 Once matriculated in the program, students will not receive any credit for coursework taken at another institution.

 Degree Program Retention Policy

 Students must maintain a minimum GPA of 3.0 to remain in the Master of Science in Nursing program.
 A student whose GPA falls below a 3.0 will be given one semester to raise his/her GPA to 3.0.
 During that semester the student will be permitted to take courses but will be on “academic probation.”
 If the GPA does not meet the 3.0 requirements by the second semester, the student will be asked to leave the program.
 A student may appeal this decision within 30 days of receipt of a notification that they are being asked to leave the program.
 Please see the appeals process outlined in the Academic Services and Policies section of this catalog.